We reviewed the evidence on the effects of first aid treatments for poisoning that could be feasibly given by people who are not health professionals.

 We included randomized controlled trials comparing interventions (alone or in combination) that are feasible in a pre-hospital setting for treating acute oral poisoning patients, including but potentially not limited to activated charcoal (AC), emetics, cathartics, diluents, neutralizing agents and body positioning.

-Two reviewers independently performed study selection, data collection and assessment.
+Two review authors independently performed study selection, data collection and assessment.
 Primary outcomes of this review were incidence of mortality and adverse events, plus incidence and severity of symptoms of poisoning.
 Secondary outcomes were duration of symptoms of poisoning, drug absorption, and incidence of hospitalization and ICU admission.

 We included 24 trials involving 7099 participants.
 Using the Cochrane 'Risk of bias' tool, we assessed no study as being at low risk of bias for all domains.
 Many studies were poorly reported, so the risk of selection and detection biases were often unclear.
 Most studies reported important outcomes incompletely, and we judged them to be at high risk of reporting bias.